 - The WYN acted as one of the co-chairs of the Children and Youth Forum at the 3rd UN World Conference on DRR, see UN MGCY report here and journal publication here.

-- Supported establishing the UN MGCY Young Scientists Platform on DRR to enable stronger engagement of young scientists in DRR policy implementation, monitoring and review, see concept note here and young scientists roadmap here, launched at the UNISDR Science and Technology Conference.
+- Engaged in the development of the UN MGCY Young Scientists Platform on DRR to enable stronger engagement of young scientists in DRR policy implementation, monitoring and review, see concept note here and young scientists roadmap here, launched at the UNISDR Science and Technology Conference.

-- WYN DRR team members are supporting the UN MGCY Youth Forum at the Global Platform on Disaster Risk Reduction organising committee (link).
+- WYN DRR team members engaged in the UN MGCY Youth Forum at the Global Platform on Disaster Risk Reduction organising committee (link).

 WYN organised a youth consultation to support the HABITAT III process for the New Urban Agenda and a session on DRR and CCA during the Children and Youth Assembly of the HABITAT III Conference for Sustainable Urban Development (link).